© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 As women sometimes it’s in our nature to just go up to a man and try and make certain that he hears what we’re feeling and hears our words even if we repeat the same thing over and over again using different words.
 In the end, after we’re done, he doesn’t feel listened to at all.

-It took me a few goes to get what the difference between listening and NOT talking is.
+It took me a few tries to get what the difference between listening and NOT talking is.
 I thought that, if somebody told me I wasn’t listening, then to solve that problem, all I’d need to do is STOP TALKING.
-Wow, was I wrong.
+Wow, was I wrong. (read my article on how to respect a man)

 Instead of not talking, I discovered what listening actually is: